 Department of Environment and Conservation

-This project was found to be "not at variance" with any of the Ten Clearing Principles.
-GHD considers that the Main Roads Purpose Permit (818/6) is likely to be adequate for the purposes of this project.
+This project was found not to be at variance with any of the Ten Clearing Principles.
+GHD considers that the MRWA Purpose Permit (818/6) is likely to be adequate for the purposes of this project.